nailKhaled/nailKhaled/README.md

 ### Hi there 👋

 - 👋 Hi, I’m @Nail Khaled Beneloualid
-- 👀 I’m interested in Desktop-mobile-web Development
+- 👀 I’m interested in Desktop--web Development
 - 🌱 I’m currently learning Java
 - 📫 How to reach me
 <a href = https://www.facebook.com/nailKhaaled> Facebook </a>